The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Results

 \subsection{Comparison to other Methods on Out-of-Distribution Detection}

-To further valid the performance of our proposed prior, we compare the tilted prior to a variety of recent methods that achieve top performance in OOD detection for VAE's.
-The methods we compare against are Likelihood Regret (\textbf{Regret}) \cite{Xiao}, Likelihood Ratios (\textbf{Ratio}) \cite{Ren}, Input Complexity (\textbf{IC (png)}), (\textbf{IC (jp2)}) \cite{Serra} and a VAE with a standard Gaussian prior (\textbf{LL}).
-The results from this analysis are summarized on Table 1.
+To further validate the performance of our proposed prior, we compare the tilted prior to a variety of recent methods that achieve top performance in OOD detection for VAE's.
+The methods we compare against are a VAE with a standard Gaussian prior (\textbf{LL}), Input Complexity (\textbf{IC (png)}), (\textbf{IC (JPEG2000)}) \citep{Serra}, Likelihood Ratios (\textbf{Ratio}) \citep{Ren}, and Likelihood Regret (\textbf{Regret}) \citep{Xiao}.
+The results from this analysis are summarized on Table~\ref{AUROC-table}.

 Overall, we observe that the tilted prior performs well in comparison to the other OOD detection methods.
-In 6 of the test cases we achieve top performance, compared to the next best method Input Complexity, which achieves top performance in 4 of the test cases.
-A failure case of our method occurs when the complexity of the OOD samples are far below that of the training data, which can be best seen in the CIFAR-10 vs Constant and the CIFAR-10 vs SVHN tests.
-Our best performance is achieved when the training and OOD complexity are roughly similar, as is the case for CIFAR-10 vs LSUN or CelebA and Fashion-MNIST vs KMNIST tests.
+In 6 of the test cases our method achieve top performance compared to the next best method Input Complexity, which achieves top performance in 4 of the test cases.
+A failure case of our method occurs when the complexity of OOD samples are much less than that of the training data.
+We follow \citep{Serra} and define complexity as an upper bound of the Kolmogorov Complexity, which can be calculated with a lossless compression algorithm.
+Examples of the low-complexity OOD failure case occur for the CIFAR-10 vs Constant and the CIFAR-10 vs SVHN tests.
+Our best performance is achieved when the training and OOD complexity are roughly similar, as is the case for CIFAR-10 vs LSUN and Fashion-MNIST vs KMNIST tests.